 History and Origin of Tortilla Soup

-Tortilla soup has its roots deeply embedded in Mexican culture, reflecting the rich culinary traditions of the region.
-This comforting dish is believed to have originated in the pre-Hispanic period, with indigenous communities creating variations of soup using local ingredients such as corn, beans, and chiles.
-The traditional tortilla, a staple in Mexican households, has always been present in these early soup recipes, providing a satisfying texture and flavor.
+Tortilla soup has its roots deeply in Mexican culture, reflecting the rich cooking stuffs of the region.
+This dish is thinking to have started in the pre-Hispanic times, when indigenous groups made soups with corn, beans and chiles.
+The tortilla, wich was a staple in Mexican homes, was always part of the early soup recipes, adding texture and flavor.

 Traditional Origins